NHL Team Marketer

 Which team(s), if any, do you expect to be gone or relocated in the next 5 years?

-Asked by poof over 12 years ago
+Asked by poof almost 13 years ago

 I have no idea what is on Gary Bettman's mind but I imagine that one or more of the southern teams will relocate.
 Phoenix is an obvious choice, given their tenuous situation over the last couple of years.
 The Florida Panthers are probably on thin ice (pun intended) as well.
 I think those two are the most likely to not exist over the next five years, and they'll probably move to Canada.

-Asked by Gregg over 11 years ago
+Asked by The Gherkin almost 12 years ago

 Might sound like a dumb question, but does your team have any African-American players, and if so, do you guys make a conscious effort to play that up in your marketing efforts?

-Asked by will.i.aint over 11 years ago
+Asked by will.i.aint almost 12 years ago

 Not a dumb question at all.
 Yes, we do have an African-American player on our roster but we don't highlight him in our marketing and advertising any more than other players.
 We'll feature him whenever we feel he would work best but nothing out of the ordinary.